martinber/noaa-apt/docs/usage.md

 On _Tools > Resample WAV_ you can resample a WAV into another WAV, this is useful if you want to try a program like [WXtoIMG] or [atp-dec/apt-dec] that requires a specific sample rate.
+If resampling, the modification timestamp should be preserved correctly.

 On _Tools > Timestamp WAV_ you can change the modification date and time present on the metadata of a file.
 Useful when you want to decode a WAV file on